platformengineerid/aiven-devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 Typically, capabilities of the audit logging feature are most appreciated by organizations or enterprises that value data security, integrity, and compliance.
 The audit logging has a wide range of applications in various industries:

-Finance and Banking
+Finance and banking
-  Financial institutions often use audit logging to ensure compliance with regulatory requirements, track financial transactions, and detect fraudulent activities.
+  Ensuring compliance with regulatory requirements, tracking financial transactions, and detecting fraudulent activities Healthcare
-Healthcare
-  In the healthcare industry, audit logging is crucial for maintaining the confidentiality and integrity of patient records as well as complying with privacy regulations like HIPAA (Health Insurance Portability and Accountability Act).
+  Maintaining the confidentiality and integrity of patient records as well as complying with privacy regulations Government and public sector
-Government and Public Sector
-  Government agencies implement audit logging to track changes in critical systems, secure sensitive data, and meet legal and regulatory requirements.
-Information Technology (IT) and Software Companies
-  IT and software companies utilize audit logging to monitor access to their systems, track software changes, and identify potential security breaches.
+  Tracking changes in critical systems, secure sensitive data, and meet legal and regulatory requirements Information technology (IT) and software companies Monitoring access to the systems, tracking software changes, and identifying potential security breaches Retail and e-commerce
-Retail and E-commerce
-  Companies in this industry use audit logging to track customer data, transactions, and inventory management to ensure data integrity and prevent unauthorized access.
+  Tracking customer data, transactions, and inventory management to ensure data integrity and prevent unauthorized access Manufacturing
-Manufacturing
-  Manufacturers often use audit logging to track changes to production processes, monitor equipment performance, and maintain data integrity for quality control.
+  Tracking changes to production processes, monitoring equipment performance, and maintaining data integrity for quality control
 Education
-  Educational institutions use audit logging to protect sensitive student data, track changes to academic records, and monitor system access for security purposes.
+  Protecting sensitive student data, tracking changes to academic records, and monitoring system access for security purposes

 How it works
 ------------

+You can enable, configure, and use the audit logging feature on the service level or the database level with Aiven for PostgreSQL 11+ Pro Plan as an ``avnadmin`` superuser.

-To use the audit logging for your service (database) for collecting logs in Aiven for PostgreSQL, you need to :doc:`enable and configure this feature </docs/products/postgresql/howto/pgaudit-logging>` in `Aiven Console <https://console.aiven.io>`_ or using `Aiven API <https://api.aiven.io/doc/>`_ or :doc:`Aiven CLI </docs/tools/cli>`.
+To use the audit logging on your service (database) for collecting logs in Aiven for PostgreSQL, you need to :doc:`enable and configure this feature </docs/products/postgresql/howto/pgaudit-logging>` in `Aiven Console <https://console.aiven.io>`_ or using `Aiven API <https://api.aiven.io/doc/>`_ or :doc:`Aiven CLI </docs/tools/cli>`.

 When enabled on your service, the audit logging can be configured so that it addresses your specific needs.
 There are a few `audit logging parameters <https://github.com/pgaudit/pgaudit/tree/6afeae52d8e4569235bf6088e983d95ec26f13b7#readme>`_ that you might want to configure for that purpose: